dboddie-canonical-work/disgorged-docs/snapcraft-parts-metadata.rst

 ..
 8336.md

-.. \_snapcraft-parts-metadata:
+.. _snapcraft-parts-metadata:

 Snapcraft parts metadata
 ========================

 The main building blocks of a snap are *parts*.
 They are used to declare pieces of code that will be pulled into your snap package.
-The *parts* keys and values in `snapcraft.yaml <the-snapcraft-yaml-schema.md>`__ detail how parts are configured and built by the *snapcraft* command.
+The *parts* keys and values in :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>` detail how parts are configured and built by the *snapcraft* command.

-   See `Snapcraft top-level metadata <snapcraft-top-level-metadata.md>`__ and `Snapcraft apps and services metadata <snapcraft-app-and-service-metadata.md>`__ for details on how apps and parts are configured within *snapcraft.yaml*.
+   See :ref:`Snapcraft top-level metadata <snapcraft-top-level-metadata>` and :ref:`Snapcraft apps and services metadata <snapcraft-app-and-service-metadata>` for details on how apps and parts are configured within *snapcraft.yaml*.

 parts
 -----